SAP/luigi/docs/luigi-client-api.md

 ### hasBack

 If navigate was called with preserveView, this function returns truthy.
-Can be used to show a back button
+Can be used to show a back button.

 Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** a boolean with the information if there is a preserved view available to which a user can return.

 ### goBack

-Discards the active view and navigates back to the last visited view (preserved view), if preserveView was set before
+Discards the active view and navigates back to the last visited view (preserved view), if preserveView was set before.

 #### Parameters